Spring Garden Revival

 Hanover’s neighborhoods exhibit diverse soil and environmental characteristics:

-• West Hanover: Marine clay, slow drainage, buffer zones near streams, Kentucky bluegrass dominant.
+• West Hanover: Marine clay, slow drainage, higher compaction, public water supply protection areas

-• South Hanover: Urban fill, variable pH, new developments with thin topsoil, establishment fertilization needs.
+• South Hanover: Urban fill, variable drainage, newer developments with thin topsoil, establishment fertilization needs

 Hanover Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards